mongalong247/ImageImporter/README.md

 - Choose how images are organized: by import date or by shot date (file mtime).
 - Progress bar shows import status with live count and percentage.
 - Screening question for whether custom metadata will be applied — logic stub in place.
+- - Right-hand metadata panel that appears if "Yes" is selected for metadata tagging.
+  - Checkbox-controlled fields for focal length, aperture, and notes.

 ---

 ## 🧠 Coming Soon

-- Right-hand metadata panel that appears if "Yes" is selected for metadata tagging.
 - Global lens presets (Make, Model, Serial).
-  - Checkbox-controlled fields for focal length, aperture, and notes.
 - EXIFTool integration via subprocess, with user-defined presets.
 - Persistent config files (to store preferred folders, lens data, etc.).
 - Log file for each import session.